Ancestral Rivers of the World

 southwest where they are found today in Mesozoic sandstone layers.

 Pigeon Rivers, North Carolina to Tennessee

-isn’t the only river that flows
+The New River isn’t the only river that flows from

-shows an area stretching from Asheville,
+Appalachian Mountains.
+The picture above shows an area stretching

-center of the left edge.)
+(slightly above the center of the left edge.)

 Drainage for the French Broad River originates on the